barrust/c-utils/README.md

 ## bitarray

 The bit array library is provided to allow for a drop in bit array.
-It uses the smallest binary size possible for the array (`char`) to reduce the few extra bits needed if using an int (8 bits per element vs 32).
+It uses the smallest binary size possible for the array (`char`) to reduce the few extra bits needed compared to using an int (8 bits per element vs 32).
 It also tracks how many bits were desired and how many elements were used to hold the bit array.

 #### Compiler Flags